 During fiscal 1998, the Company established an Independent Contractor Stock Option Plan under which up to 200,000 shares may be granted.
 The Stock Option Committee determines to whom options may be granted from among eligible participants, the timing and duration of option grants, the option price, and the number of shares of common stock subject to each option.
 During the year ended April 30, 1998, the Company granted options to acquire 112,500 shares at a price of \$15.75, the then fair market value of the Company's common stock.
-Of the shares granted, 22,750 are exercisable immediately, 29,750 are exercisable one year from grant date, 30,000 are exercisable two years from grant date, and 30,000 are exercisable three years from grant date.
-For the year ended April 30, 1998, the Company recognized compensation expense of \$208,000 as a result of these stock option grants.
+Of the shares granted, 22,750 were exercisable immediately, 29,750 are exercisable one year from grant date, 30,000 are exercisable two years from grant date, and 30,000 are exercisable three years from grant date.
+For the years ended April 30, 1999 and 1998, the Company recognized compensation expense of \$58,000 and \$208,000, respectively, as a result of these stock option grants.